 Here’s What You Do

-Peel, devein and rinse the shrimp in cold water.
-Pat them dry with a kitchen towel or paper towel, sprinkle with some Creole seasoning and set them aside.
+- Peel, devein, and rinse the shrimp in cold water.
+Pat them dry, sprinkle with Creole seasoning, and set them aside.

-Cut the gumbo crabs in half (leave the claws and legs attached to each half), sprinkle some creole seasonings over them and set them aside.
+- Cut the gumbo crabs in half (leave the claws and legs attached to each half), sprinkle with creole seasonings, and set them aside.

 Set up for a two-pot process

-This roux looks very dark in the photos.
-I was going for a dark chocolate-colored roux and that's what I got.
-A roux will continue to cook after you add the vegetables so it's always a good idea to remove the roux from the heat at that time to slow the process.
-Once everything is incorporated and the heat has diminished, return the pan to a medium heat and continue.
+Lagniappe Tip: The roux will continue to cook after you add the vegetables so it's always a good idea to remove the roux from the heat at that time to slow the process.
+Once everything is incorporated and the temperature has diminished, return the pan to medium heat and continue.
 Make sure you taste the roux as you go.
 If it tastes burned throw it out.
 A burned roux will ruin your recipe, so have another beer and start over.

-Add the garlic and about half of the Herb and Spice Blend.
-Mix everything together well until you can smell the garlic, about 3 minutes.
+- Add the garlic, about half of the Herb and Spice Blend, and the bay leaves.
+Mix everything well until you can smell the garlic, about 2 minutes.

-Add the green onions and saute another 5 minutes.
-Remove the Dutch oven from the heat while you bring the stock to a heavy boil.
+- To the roux mixture, add the green onions; saute another 5 minutes.
+Remove the Dutch oven from the heat while you bring the stock to a heavy boil in the stockpot.

-Increase the heat under the stockpot and bring the stock to a heavy boil.
-Using a slotted spoon, combine the roux mixture with the boiling stock, one spoonful at a time.
+- Once you have the stock to a rolling boil, use a slotted spoon to combine the roux mixture with the boiling stock, one spoonful at a time.
 Stir each spoonful until it is fully incorporated into the stock before repeating the process.
 Don’t rush, this will take between 5 and 10 minutes.

-When all of the roux-mixture has been incorporated into the stock, reduce the heat slightly to maintain a steady, low boil for about 10 minutes, uncovered.
+- Once all of the roux mixture has been incorporated into the stock, reduce the heat slightly to maintain a steady simmer for about 10 minutes, uncovered.
 This lets all the flavors introduce themselves.
 After 10 minutes, lower the heat to a low simmer.
 Cover the stockpot and maintain that low simmer for about 1 hour, stirring occasionally so it doesn’t stick to the bottom.

 Add the seafood

-After an hour, remove the lid, add the gumbo crabs and stir well.
-Replace the cover and simmer another 15 minutes.
+- After an hour, remove the lid, add the gumbo crabs, and stir well.
+Replace the cover and simmer for another 15 minutes.

 Try these other Gumbo Recipes from Sweet Daddy D: